Jeff-Tian/tic-tac-toe-ai/README.en.md

 ```

 ## Release History:
+* 2.0.0
+    * CHANGE: Add a new factor considering do not import new threats when there is a chance to win.
+    * IMPROVEMENT: Use ant-d mobile layout.
 * 1.0.0
     * CHANGE: Found a better evaluation function to make the program never lose even it is at the bad position in game.
 But if the learning status is enabled, then the evaluation function keeps change that makes the program stupid after several succeeded wins.
 The good thing is it can recover quickly after lose.
     * It can beat the opponent even it is trying to win in 2 lines.